 - Referral and coordination for radiation therapy – This is another form of localized therapy that uses high-energy radiation to kill cancer cells and improve quality of life.
 “Definitive” radiation therapy is generally used post-operatively for narrowly or incompletely removed tumors to help prevent recurrence, and a good long-term outcome is usually expected.
 “Palliative” radiation therapy is generally used for short-term pain control and relief from clinical signs when an incurable tumor is diagnosed.

 - Clinical trials – Clinical trials evaluate the safety and effectiveness of new drugs and may offer a treatment option that potentially utilizes the newest medical research available.
 Some of these products are early in development, while others have been used in pets before.
 Details such as funding, the duration and intensity of the visit schedule, and potential side effects of the investigational product will vary from trial to trial.
+If your pet qualifies for a clinical trial, this will be discussed at the time of initial consultation.

 - Hospice/palliative care – This is a type of medical care that provides relief from the symptoms, pain, and stress associated with cancer.
 The focus of this type of treatment is on improving quality of life and not on curing the cancer.
 Fluids, physical therapy, urinary bladder expression, and medications for pain, inflammation, and nausea are just some of the palliative measures that can be considered.